SapitoSucio/froggo-guides/docs/script_commands.md

 not be deleted.
 While this command is intended for usable items, it will run for any item type.

-This command does not currently work with the '`itemskill`' script command.
+This command does not currently work with the ``itemskill`` script command.

 ---------------------------------------

 \***produce** **<item level\>**;

 This command will open a crafting window on the client connected to the invoking character.
-The 'item level' is a number which determines what kind of a crafting window will pop-up.
+The `item level` is a number which determines what kind of a crafting window will pop-up.

-You can see the full list of such item levels in 'db/produce_db.txt' which determines what can actually be produced.
+You can see the full list of such item levels in `db/produce_db.txt` which determines what can actually be produced.
 The window will not be empty only if the invoking character can actually produce the items of that type and has the appropriate raw materials in their inventory.